 Indian cricket captaincy has been a hot and keenly debated topic over the last few months.
 So, we decided that it was a good time to tell the users how to choose a captain for their fantasy cricket team.

 A captain makes or breaks a team.
 A good captain can take an average team to the pinnacle of success.
 However, if the leader is not capable, the team may underperform and not reach its potential.
 Fantasy apps reward this virtue of the leader and have designed their games by providing extra points for the captain.
-So, if you are a player and want to make some real money and win cash directly into your account, it is crucial to know how to select a good captain.
+So, if you play fantasy cricket and want to win cash, it is crucial to know how to select a good captain.
 A good captain doubles your chances of winning, numerically.

 Remove personal bias of a fan